-The Blue Lake is another South Australian attraction, as it’s not only beautiful to admire, it’s also the town’s main water supply, hence access and swimming is prohibited.
+The Blue Lake is another natural marvel not only beautiful to admire, it’s also the town’s main water supply and so there’s no access and swimming is prohibited.

 A volcanic sinkhole in the middle of a paddock, it used to be a solid blue in colour however in most recent times has remained a green tinge.

 The Murray river is Australia’s longest river that spans the states of Victoria and South Australia across 2508 km.

 The Murray River is a fantastic place to relax and unwind over the christmas break.